-- Headache, vomiting, sleeplessness, and decreased performance and coordination are among the symptoms.
+- Among the symptoms are headache, vomiting, sleeplessness, and decreased performance and coordination.

 - Fluid can accumulate within the lungs, brain, or both in extreme instances, which can be deadly.

-- Descending promptly, drugs, and the use of oxygen delivered from a handheld container are all alternatives for first aid.
+- Descending promptly, drugs, and using oxygen delivered from a handheld container are all alternatives for first aid.

 Frequently asked questions